Public Healthcare & Services in Finland

 - Mental health problems

 The SOS Crisis Centre is free of charge and a referral is not needed to make an appointment.
-Counselling is Finnish, Swedish, or English, and interpreters can be arranged for other languages if necessary.
+Counselling is available in Arabic, English, Finnish or Swedish, and interpreters can be arranged for other languages if necessary.

 Address: Maistraatinportti 4 A, 4th floor 00240 Helsinki